ZiwenLi0325/EE399/hw3/README.md

 ```
 From the accuracy scores above, we can notice that the SVM will provide the best accuracy for seperating two digits; desicion tree will be ranking in second place and LDA perform least successfully among the three, but still give great accuracy score.
 ## Summary and Conclusions
-In this report, we have performed an analysis of the MNIST data set and built several classifiers to identify individual digits in the training set.
-We have found that LDA is a powerful method for classification tasks and outperforms both SVM and decision trees in terms of accuracy, precision, recall, and F1 score.
-Our analysis of the singular value spectrum indicates that the first 50 modes capture
+In this hw, we have performed an analysis of the MNIST data set and built several classifiers including LDA, SVM, and decision tree classifiers to identify individual digits in the training set.
+We have found that SVM is a powerful method for classification tasks, especially for classifying the digits, and outperforms both LDA and decision trees in terms of accuracy.
+Our analysis of the singular value spectrum indicates that the first 50 modes capture almost all the feature that a handwritten digits can have.